-You can now apply and re-apply for TPS Haiti.
-The last day to apply or re-apply is February 3, 2023.
-Currently, this is also the last day you can have temporary protected status for Haiti.
+You can now apply for TPS Haiti through February 3, 2023.
+That is also the last day you can have temporary protected status under the new designation.

 What is TPS?